-She holds The Erica & Harry John Family Chair in Catholic Ethics, with the mandate to promote the Roman Catholic Consistent Ethic of Life, advanced by Cardinal Bernardin.
-Her research and teaching thus, addresses a variety of issues especially environmental ethics, ethics of power and racial justice, and fundamental moral theology.
-However, her primary focus is environmental ethics through the lens of Franciscan theology, especially the effects of today’s climate emergency on poor people.
+She joined the CTU faculty in 1999 and in 2017 was appointed The Erica & Harry John Family Chair in Catholic Ethics, with the mandate to promote the Roman Catholic Consistent Ethic of Life, advanced by Cardinal Bernardin.
+Her research and teaching thus, addressed a variety of issues especially environmental ethics, ethics of power and racial justice, and fundamental moral theology.
+However, her primary focus has been environmental ethics through the lens of Franciscan theology, especially the effects of the global climate emergency on poor people.

 Dawn M. Nothwehr, OSF